 All of that only added to the anticipation of the Joker movie.

-Besides, how could you believe only worst about humanity?
+Besides, how could you believe only the worst about humanity?

-Obviously none of the threads has been justified so far so media stopped focusing on the potential danger of the movie and switched focus to the outstanding performance of Joaquin Phoenix.
+Obviously, none of the threads has been justified so far so the media stopped focusing on the potential danger of the movie and switched focus to the outstanding performance of Joaquin Phoenix.

 So how do you watch a movie that’s been generating Oscar buzz even before its premiere, without getting your expectations too high?